LittyProject/LittyBackend/README.md

 # Litty

-Litty is a open source web chat app writen in TypeScript.
+Litty is as open source web chat app written in TypeScript.

 ## Requirements